Navyam-Raushan/Navyam-Raushan/README.md

 ## Hi there, I'm Navyam👋

 Welcome to my GitHub profile!
-I'm a passionate in AI/ML Engineer and Python Developer, Currently a College Student.
+I'm a passionate AI/ML Engineer and Python Developer, Currently a College Student.
 Here’s a bit more about me:

 ---